Skip to main content

 rl-secure report all --purl=pkg:rl/my-project/my-package@1.0 --bundle=report.zip

-3) To confirm that the policy configuration change has been successfully applied, check the rl-secure output or the HTML analysis report for the liveness details on each secret.
+3) To confirm that the policy configuration change has been successfully applied, check the rl-secure output or the SAFE report (rl-html) for the liveness details on each secret.

 Use either the find or the status command to get the summary for each detected secret found on a specific supported service.
 For each checked endpoint, the command shows the secret status which serves as the basis for the final secret Liveness verdict for that service.
 Note that canary tokens will not be checked for liveness.